SOZO FELLOWSHIP

 US-based independent artists who are…

-• Able to commit focused time for learning and synthesis.
+• Able to commit focused and consistent time for learning and synthesis.

 • US citizens, green card and work visa holders.